Disaster Ready Fund

 The DRF supports projects that:

-• increase the resilience, adaptive capacity and/or preparedness of governments, community service organisations and affected communities to future natural disasters to minimise the potential impact of natural hazards and reduce the risk of future natural disasters, and
+• increase the resilience, adaptive capacity and preparedness of governments, community service organisations and communities to minimise the potential impact and reduce future natural disaster risks

-• reduce the exposure to risk, harm and/or severity of a natural hazard’s impacts, including reducing the recovery burden for governments, cohorts at disproportionate risk, and/or affected communities.
+• reduce the exposure to risk, harm and severity of impacts, including reducing the recovery burden for governments, vulnerable cohorts, and affected communities.

 Flooded farm